Rock and Roll Is Dead

-"Rock and Roll Is Dead" is a song by American musician Lenny Kravitz, released in August 1995 by Virgin as the first single from his fourth album, Circus (1995).
+"Rock and Roll Is Dead" is a song by American musician Lenny Kravitz, released in August 1995 by Virgin Records as the first single from his fourth album, Circus (1995).
 The song, both written and produced by Kravitz, reached the top 20 in Canada, Finland, New Zealand, and Spain, but it underperformed in the United States, peaking at number 75 on the Billboard Hot 100.
 The music video for "Rock and Roll Is Dead" was storyboarded by Andrew Trovaioli and directed by Ruvén Afanador.
 It shows Kravitz performing the song with his band, as well as Kravitz with visual artistic related backgrounds.
 Kravitz was nominated for a Grammy Award for Best Male Rock Vocal Performance for the song in 1996.

 Content

 Kravitz told on the meaning of "Rock and Roll Is Dead":

 That song was completely misunderstood.
 A lot of people don't take [the song] that one layer deeper--they hear the title and chorus and take it at face value.
 They think I'm being serious when actually I'm a very big clown.
 But you have to know me to see that.
 I'm constantly cracking up and cracking everybody else around me up.
 People see my photos and think I labor over my image and I'm this cool, brooding artist.
 But I'm just having fun with it.